bokand/URLBarSizing/README.md

 Caveat: I have not had the chance to try out Edge browser on mobile so it's not included below.

+## Update and Summary

+This change is currently on track to ship to stable in Chrome M56.
+I've preserved the rest of this explainer for reference but here's the distilled details of what developers should know:

+  * The initial containing block (ICB) is the root containing block for the page.
+When you give the `<html>` element `width: 100%; height: 100%`, its height is calculated from the ICB.
+Prior to this change, when the user hides the URL bar, Chrome would resize the ICB to fit the new visible area.
+With this change, the ICB will not change height in response to the URL bar.
+It will remain fixed to the size it would be when the URL bar is showing.
+  * `vh` units are used to size elements on the page with respect to the "viewport" height. `100vh` means use 100% of the viewport height.
+Prior to this change, Chrome would take "viewport" to mean ICB, which also meant these elements would get resized if the URL bar was hidden or shown.
+With this change, `100vh` will remain fixed to the height it would have been when the URL bar was hidden.
+This is different from ICB height to match Safari's behavior.
+  * `position: fixed` elements will continue to get their height from the dynamic visual viewport.
+That is, hiding/showing the URL bar will resize `position: fixed` elements with percentage height.

+That is, there are three viewports used for sizing elements:

+The "vh viewport" is used to size `vh` units.
+It doesn't change height in response to the URL bar and behaves as if the URL bar is always hidden.

+The "visual viewport" is used as the root container for `position: fixed` elements.
+It is resized in response to the URL bar.

+The "initial containing block" is used as the root container for all elements on the page other than `positoin: fixed`.
+It doesn't change height in response to the URL bar and behaves as if the URL bar is always showing.

+### Known issues

+ - Scrollable "overlays" can appear chopped-off at the bottom.
+This can occur when the page shows a fullscreen overlay while the URL bar is hidden.
+A common patter is to set `display:none` on the content while the overlay is up.
+This isn't seen in Safari since it's more aggressive about showing the URL bar.
+See this [demo page](http://bokand.github.io/overlay-bug.html) displaying the issue.
+[The solution](http://bokand.github.io/overlay-bug-fixed.html) is to make the overlay `position: fixed`.

 ## Differences between browsers

 #### Resize Event